mozilla-conduit/lando-cli/README.md

 Run `lando --help` for an overview of available commands.

-Run `lando command --help` for help with each command, including examples.
+Run `lando <COMMAND> --help` for help with each command, including examples.

 ### push-commits